Blog

 DETAILED VIEW

-For an optimized headless site, the entire page loads near instantly, in one step.
-This is because headless sites invert the process, pre constructing each page ahead of time with all of its contents ready and optimized for your customers before they even request it.
+An optimized headless site loads pages near instantly, in one step.
+This is because a Jamstack headless sites invert the process, pre constructing each page ahead of time with all of its contents ready and optimized for your customers before they even request it.

 On top of this, navigating between pages is substantially faster for headless sites as well, as subsequent pages can be "pre fetched" without a full page reload, so they can load in milliseconds

-First, going headless requires software engineering effort to create a new site.
+First, going headless requires software engineering effort to create a new API-driven website.
 The engineers can be in house or via an agency, and both can work out great.
 You can do this in one fell swoop or build and migrate your site incrementally.

-Second, you will need a few solutions to host and edit your site.
+Second, you will need a few solutions to host and edit your headless ecommerce site.
 A common path is to choose one service in each of the following four categories:

 Visually editing a headless site in Builder.io